COLOSSIANS 3:18-19In the beginning

 Equality with regards to salvation, therefore, stretches across all sorts of class distinctions - the slave and the free (and, the master of the slave), the Greek and the Jew and the male and female believer are all one in Jesus Christ.

 It would be wrong of us to stretch Paul's statements to include aspects such as ministry and calling because these are 'extras' which come about upon the foundation of salvation, but what's often neglected to our own detriment is that the little old lady who sits at the back of the building and who does nothing in the meetings is as equally saved as the leader at the front and neither is expendable to God.

 So, all believers are priests to God (I Peter 2:5, Rev 1:6), all have direct access into God's presence (Heb 10:19-22) and all have their sins fully forgiven (I John 1:9).
-Part of the problem with the 'women priests' issue is that sexist objections need to be challenged on the basis of the work of Christ - the other, of course, is that even if women were accepted into the 'priesthood', it's still a fundamental denial that all believers are called to be mediators of the Gospel and of forgiveness!
+Part of the problem with the 'women priests' issue (that is, the denominations who struggle with allowing women to enter 'the priesthood') is that sexist objections need to be challenged on the basis of the work of Christ - the other, of course, is that even if women were accepted into the 'priesthood', it's still a fundamental denial that all believers are called to be mediators of the Gospel and of forgiveness!